gmetrixr/docs/gmetri-docs/docs/03-features/01-ecommerce/ecommerce.md

 ## Description

-This tutorial will demonstrate how to integrate an E-Commerce platform on a GMetri [experience](../../../Features/Create/experiences/)
+This tutorial will demonstrate how to integrate an E-Commerce platform on a GMetri experience.

 ## E-Commerce Integration